kashinak/kitchen-genie/README.md

      - OS allows Python Flask application to set environment variables to store sensitive data and boost security.
   11. [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/)

      - This dependency was necessary for Flask to run and used to securely store user credentials.
+One of the benefits of using Werkzeug with Flask is that it comes with simple to use security features.
+The two main security helpers used for this apllication are "generate_password_hash" and "check_password_hash".
   12. [Balsamiq](https://balsamiq.com/)

      - Balsamiq was used to create the [wireframes](https://github.com/kashinak/whale-song-memory-game/tree/main/assets/wireframes) during the design process.